ismailukman/Gastric_Brain_Levakov/main_project_path/code/synchrony_analysis/QUICKSTART_AFNI.md

 cat > process_afni_subjects.sh << 'EOF'
 #!/bin/bash

+# All 15 subjects with AFNI preprocessing
-SUBJECTS="AE AIM AlS AmK AnF"
+SUBJECTS="AE AIM AlS AmK AnF AzN BS DaH DoP EdZ ElL ErG HaM IdS LA"

 for SUBJECT in $SUBJECTS; do
     for RUN in 1 2 3; do